-What might cause an “Access is denied” message in LoggerNet during serial communication with a datalogger?
+What might cause an “Access is denied” message in LoggerNet during serial communications with a datalogger?

-Typically with serial ports, the reason for the "access denied" message is because another process or ComPort device in LoggerNet is fighting for access to the same serial port resource.
-For example, if each generic modem is set up to communicate on a separate ComPort device in LoggerNet's network map, but those ComPort devices are all using the same serial port, this may explain the error message.
+Typically with serial ports, the reason for the "Access is denied" message is because another process or ComPort device in LoggerNet is fighting for access to the same serial port resource.
+For example, if each generic modem is set up to communicate on a separate ComPort device in the LoggerNet network map, but those ComPort devices are all using the same serial port, this may explain the error message.
 Alternatively, there may be some other application that is using the serial port.

 Where is the datalogger security code set up in LoggerNet?

-The security code is set up in the datalogger's Hardware tab of LoggerNet’s Setup Screen.
+The security code is set up in the datalogger Hardware tab of the LoggerNet Setup screen.
 Unlike the Device Configuration Utility, LoggerNet will not prompt for the security code on connection, so the setting has to be in the setup information.

 Where are skipped records for the datalogger reported?

-Using LoggerNet’s Connect Screen, check the datalogger’s Status Table.
+Using the LoggerNet Connect screen, check the datalogger Status table.